 When the weather is frigid and gloomy one week and moderate and sunny the next, you know we’ve made it to March.
 Though even this earliest sign of spring brings feelings of anticipation for most people, for others, seasonal weather change means one thing: pervasive back pain.
 The first step to reducing seasonal back pain is to understand how and why weather changes affect your spine.
 Armed with this knowledge, you’ll know just what to do when seasonal weather change gives you back pain.

-Cold Weather & Back Pain
+Weather Affects Back Pain

 No matter where you live, warm climate or cold, you’ll find sufferers of seasonal and chronic back pain.
 For those of us living in northeastern Illinois, this means that packing up and moving to Florida long-term won’t fix the problem – though you may notice some relief while on Spring Break!
 Over time, our bodies adjust to the climate we’re living in, so any dips in weather equal back pain, no matter the starting temperature or the degree of the dip.